kpriyanshu2003/sentinel-safe/README.md

 # Crowd-Management

-A crown management app for colleges, to redues inequalities and promote safer and peaceful environment for students.
+A crowd management app for colleges, to reduce inequalities and promote safer and peaceful environment for students.